raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step07.md

 For this step, you will need the following items:

-+ Ultrasonic distance sensor
++ Ultrasonic distance sensor <!-- Check aliexpress wishlist -->
 + 4 x female-male jumper leads

 If your UDS is 5V, you will also need:

 + Soldering iron and solder
-+ 330 Ohm resistor
++ 330 Ohm resistor <!-- Change to: 2 different sized resistors to split the voltage e.g. a 330 Ohm resistor and a 470 Ohm resistor -->
 + 470 Ohm resistor
 + 2 more female-male jumper leads (6 in total)
 + Tape